-It can be very costly if you remove, damage or lop a tree without Council's consent, especially if the case is prosecuted in the Land and Environment Court.
+It can be very costly if you remove, damage or lop a tree without a Council permit, especially if the case is prosecuted in the Land and Environment Court.
 Make sure you’re aware of the rules and regulations before you start work.
-If in any doubt, contact the Council.
+If in any doubt, contact Council.
 If you suspect there is illegal tree works happening please report the tree work to Council.

 Penalties for Illegally Damaging or Removing Trees